Lawrence-Dawson/CV/README.md

 Having trained as a dancer from the age of 4, leaving home at the age of 11 to attend The Royal Ballet School, then graduating at a professional standard from Rambert School of Ballet and Contemporary Dance, I realised, by the age of 22, that my passion for dance had faded.
 I went on to travel through Asia solo then work in hospitality, gaining invaluable work experience, fine tuning my communication skills, learning to work well under pressure, and as part of a small team, not forgetting perfecting the art of the perfect 'Espresso Martini'.

 So why turn to code?
 It's a far cry from dance and bartending I hear you saying.
-Well i've always been interested in tech and gadgets, from a young age I was constantly taking things apart, my dads digital clock, remote control cars, the house stereo, all in an effort to understand how they worked.
+Well I've always been interested in tech and gadgets, from a young age I was constantly taking things apart, my dads digital clock, remote control cars, the house stereo, all in an effort to understand how they worked.
 That curiosity later developed into a passion for fixing things, my Xbox, laptop, iphone, tills at work.
 I wanted to go into a profession that satisfied this itch, I also wanted to break the cycle of working in professions that are oversubscribed, where employees are often undervalued and underpaid.
 A good friend of mine is a developer and suggested I look into coding, one beginners Java course at City University later, and I was hooked, but hopelessly aware of how little I knew.
 I applied to Makers Academy, Europe's No.1 coding bootcamp, and got in, it's the best decision I've ever made.

 ### Coding Achievements